Texas HBCU Conference Series, Democracy Schools

 We call settings where civic professionals are formed “democracy schools.”
 Democracy schools and civic professionals have been central to the Black freedom movement from the beginning.
 HBCUs are powerful examples of democracy schools with deep roots in democratic movements and periods throughout American history.
 We mean to model and to spread democracy schools through the conference series.
 The conference series seeks to contribute to an American democratic renewal highlighting the role of Texas’ and America’s HBCUs.

-Democratic personhood is closely linked to the concept of human flourishing in philosophy, in traditions of personalism as developed at Morehouse College in particular.
-A traditional leader in philosophy among America’s HBCUs, Morehouse was a significant center for development of personalist philosophy and theology in the US, as Benjamin Mays, Howard Thurman, Martin Luther King, and many of the leaders of the Black freedom movement were educated there.
-Personalism holds that the flourishing of the personality is the premise of a good society.
-Personalist philosophy and theology at Morehouse stressed “the sacred or otherwise inviolable dignity of persons…[and] promoted an educational process that activated the potential of individuals within and across diverse communities,” as the historian Kipten E. Jensen put it.
-Personalism was a major foundation for nonviolent philosophy and a strong cultural view of democracy and citizenship.
+Personalism is a major foundation of nonviolent philosophy and a strong cultural view of democracy and citizenship.
+The tradition holds that the flourishing of the personality is the premise of a good society.
+Morehouse College, an HBCU, was a significant center for the development of personalist philosophy and theology in the US, as Benjamin Mays, Howard Thurman, Martin Luther King, and many of the leaders were educated there.
+The concept of human flourishing in the tradition developed at Morehouse over decades stressed “the sacred or otherwise inviolable dignity of persons…[and] promoted an educational process that activated the potential of individuals within and across diverse communities,” as the historian Kipten E. Jensen put it.

 Interdisciplinary